 It’s easy to feel like running a successful dental practice in the internet age is a little bit of a popularity contest.
-Dentists are increasingly relying on reviews and social media to attract more patients.
+Dentists are increasingly relying on getting more positive reviews and social media to attract more patients.

 Good word-of-mouth has always been a critical component of running a successful dental practice.
 But today, social media and word-of-mouth are synonymous.
 If you want to be the most popular dentist in town, you need to get patients to write positive reviews and testimonials.